ezheng96/DevConnector/README.md

 }
 ```

-### After installing npm, navigate to the project directory and install server dependencies using:
+### After installing npm, navigate to the project directory and install server dependencies:
 ```
 npm install
 ```